How do you negotiate salary after receiving a job offer?

 - Ask for 10-25% More Than What Was Offered.

 - Justify Your Ask.

-Should you accept first salary offer?
+Should I negotiate a salary offer?

 “Don’t accept the first offer — they expect you to negotiate and salary is always negotiable.”
 “That’s just not true,” says Weiss.
 Sure, much of the time there is an opportunity to negotiate, but some hiring managers genuinely give you the only number they can offer.
 The best way to find out, says Weiss, is to inquire.

 Monster spoke with college counselors to get their best advice for your first salary negotiation.

 - Understand why the offer is what it is.

 - Know how location is affecting your salary offer.

 - Negotiate at the right time.

 - Become a better employee.